Vision: To advance well-being by minimizing harm from gambling problems.

-Purpose: To serve as the national advocate for programs and services to assist problem gamblers and their families.
+Purpose: To serve as the national advocate to mitigate gambling-related harm.

 Neutrality: We do not take a position for or against legalized gambling.
 We advocate solely for those affected by problem gambling.

 Collaboration: We believe that our mission is best served by the collaborative action of a broad range of people and organizations.